 The Baton Rouge campus is located on Scott's Bluff overlooking the Mississippi River in the northern section of the City of Baton Rouge.
-The city parish has a population of more than 500,000 and serves as a cultural, political, educational, and industrial center for South Louisiana.
-The campus encompasses 512 acres, with an agricultural experimental station on an additional 372-acre site located five miles north of the main campus.
+The city parish metropolitan area has a population of more than 800,000 and serves as a cultural, political, educational, and industrial center for South Louisiana.
+The campus encompasses 512 acres, with approximately 60 acres for agricultural instruction, research and outreach.